ci-companeros/lazydog/README.md

       </details>

 9. **Modern UI/UX**:
    - A clean, modern interface with accessible design features to ensure ease of use for all users, regardless of their abilities or preferences of dark or light mode.
-See further accecability details in the [Testing documentation.](./TESTING.md)
+See further accessibility details in the [Testing documentation.](documentation/testing/TESTING.md)

       <details>
       <summary><b>Screenshots</b></summary>

       ![Light Mode]()

       ![Dark Mode]()

       </details>

-For more details on features and to view the user stories, visit our [Kanban board](#).
+For more details on features and to view the user stories, visit our [Kanban board](https://github.com/orgs/ci-companeros/projects/2).

----

 ## Technologies